 Similarly, a successful church marketing plan is one that creates a roadmap for your marketing efforts while also leaving room for spontaneity.
-A healthy balance of planning and flexibility is ideal.
+A healthy balance of planning and flexibility is ideal to market to churches.

 With a team-based approach, no one person has to do it alone and feel responsible for everything.
 Building a team that can manage your church marketing efforts goes a long way toward ensuring you’ll hit your goals.
 Your church marketing team might include church leaders, staff members, volunteers – or a mix of all of the above.